Updated: Dec 19, 2022

 A Last Will and Testament are not an Estate Plan in California, and it isn't even a legally binding text!
 In fact, a Will is nothing more than a letter voicing your wishes to a probate judge.
 You will never meet the judge who will make the final decision.
-A Will, on the other hand, does little to explain what happens if you become mentally ill.
+On the other hand, a Will does little to explain what happens if you become mentally ill.

 Your heirs would most likely need to spend a lot of money on attorneys, court costs, and likely 6-18 months in probate if they only have a Will, which they might have made by downloading some sort of California Last Will and Testament Template.
 There would have been no tax preparation, which might spell catastrophe for your descendants.

 A complete California Estate Plan is a collection of documents that typically includes a Living Trust, a Pour-Over Will, Durable Powers of Attorney for Property and Healthcare, a "HIPAA" authorization, a Living Will/Advance Healthcare Directive, Deeds to your properties, Beneficiary Designations on life insurance, annuities, IRAs, 401(k)s, Guardian Nominations for your minor children, and a Living Will/Advance Healthcare Directive.

 Both of these records must be signed and meticulously archived so that they can be searched in the event of your death or incapacitation.
 Some will be traditional California estate planning forms, but the majority will be tailored to your specific needs.
 After the papers are signed, the Living Trust must be funded, and your financial institutions' forms must be revised.